Local moment formation and Kondo screening in impurity trimers: Results: symmetric case

 \subsection{Phase diagram}

-Before discussing specific results for the symmetric TQD, in Fig.~\ref{fig:pd} we present a schematic phase diagram which highlights the relevant regimes, crossover scales and phases.
+Before discussing specific results for the symmetric TQD, in Fig.~\ref{fig:pd} we present the phase diagram which highlights the relevant regimes, crossover scales and phases, verified directly by full NRG calculations.
 The parity-symmetric TQD model supports two phases: a Kondo screened phase with strong coupling (SC) ground state, and a local moment (LM) phase with a doubly-degenerate ground state.\cite{akm:tqd1ch}

 As shown below, however, the effective spins which remain free in the LM phase depend on the underlying parameters in the $(t, t^{\prime})$-plane.
 Likewise, Kondo screening proceeds by different mechanisms in the SC phase depending on relative magnitudes of the interdot tunnel-couplings.
 When the interdot tunnel-couplings are large compared to the interaction, $t\gg U$ (regime (a) of Fig.~\ref{fig:pd}), the relevant TQD states are simple molecular orbitals (MOs); with the lowest doublet state remaining free down to $T=0$ when $t' \lesssim U$.
 By contrast, for $t, t' \ll U$ each dot is essentially singly-occupied.
 In this case, dot 1 (connected directly to the leads) can undergo the Kondo effect on the scale of $T_K$ --- provided the interdot tunnel-couplings are weak ($t^2/U\ll T_K$).
 The strength of the effective coupling between the remaining dots 2 and 3 then determines the ultimate ground state of the system, with a level-crossing QPT occurring between LM and SC states as $t'$ is increased through $t'\sim t^{2}/\sqrt{U T_K}$ (regime (c) of Fig.~\ref{fig:pd}).
 If by contrast the interdot couplings are stronger, $t^2/U\gg T_K$, the lowest-energy TQD doublet state has weight on all three dots.
 This results -- regime (b) of Fig.~\ref{fig:pd} -- in an effective antiferromagnetic coupling to the leads if $t'\gtrsim t$, in which case the Kondo effect is operative and the SC phase obtains; or, if $t' \lesssim t$, in an effective ferromagnetic coupling to the leads, such that the TQD doublet remains free down to $T=0$ in this LM phase.